nRFCloud/nrf-mesh-gateway/cli_cmd_def.md

 The `message` command set is used for interfaceing directly with mesh model messages using the gateway.

 ### Message Address Subscribe Commands
-Commands for subscribing to and unsubscribing from mesh addresses for which destined messages should be recieved by the gateway and relayed to the user.
+Commands for subscribing to and unsubscribing from mesh addresses for which destined messages should be received by the gateway and relayed to the user.

 - `message subscribe <addr>`
 	- `addr` - Mandatory.
 Mesh address for the gateway to subscribe to.

-	Subscribe to a mesh address to recieve messages destined for it.
+	Subscribe to a mesh address to receive messages destined for it.

 - `message unsubscribe <addr>`
 	- `addr` - Mandatory.
 Mesh address for the gateway to unsubscribe from.